+I talk a lot about how to add healthy fat to your meals in my cookbook.
 Fat’s gotten a bad rap for a long time in the wellness world.
 It’s not hard to understand why, given that its own name has become synonymous with muffin tops and cankles.
 But this Turkish eggplant casserole recipe proves why olive oil makes the world go round.

-But having been raised on olive oil fried eggs and the philosophy that an avocado a day keeps the doctor away, I’m glad that people are finally putting down the fat-free SnackWells cookies and starting to reevaluate their healthy choices according to a different barometer.
+Having been raised on olive oil fried eggs and the philosophy that an avocado a day keeps the doctor away, I’m glad that people are finally putting down the fat-free SnackWells cookies and starting to reevaluate their healthy choices according to a different barometer.

 Despite this progress, I still get criticized all the time for slapping the word “healthy” on my recipes alongside a few tablespoons of butter.
 And I still have to tinker with the amount of oil I use when developing recipes for fitness magazines like SELF, who live and die by the fat grams reported on their nutrition calculators.